Jon-Woo/particle-laden-flow/README.md

 The pipeline contains three parts:

 Part 1 generates the numerical conservation law fluxes from solutions to the equilibrium equations (8) and (11) in the paper.
 It is used to create Figure 2.
-Files: particle-laden-flow/notebook-code/equilibrium-ode-solver.ipynb
+File: particle-laden-flow/notebook-code/equilibrium-ode-solver.ipynb

 Part 2 solves the conservation law system (12) and stores the computed liquid and particle front data used for Part 3.
-Files: particle-laden-flow/notebook-code/conservation-law-pde-solver.ipynb
+File: particle-laden-flow/notebook-code/conservation-law-pde-solver.ipynb

 Part 3 plots the numerical simulations of fluid fronts against experimental data as in Figure 4 of the paper.
-Files: particle-laden-flow/notebook-code/plot-generator.ipynb
+File: particle-laden-flow/notebook-code/plot-generator.ipynb

 Python packages and modules required: